 Apple Layered Dessert for Caramel Lovers

 As I adore the combination of warming spices with acidic apples, I couldn’t resist creating these Gingerbread Apple Caramel Trifles.
-They’re great for the holiday season – and for something a bit different for a Thanksgiving dessert.
+They’re great for the holiday season – and for something a bit different for a festive dessert.

-Each layer is divine.
-Imagine a trifle base of gingerbread in apple jelly topped with buttery, spiced apples dribbled over with a generous amount of salted caramel sauce?
+Each trifle layer is divine.
+Imagine a trifle base of gingerbread cake in apple jelly topped with buttery, spiced apples dribbled over with a generous amount of salted caramel sauce?
 The final flourish is a cloud of lightly whipped Chantilly cream with an optional hint of Baileys.